 The recently launched Get2KnowNoke.com serves as a comprehensive resource hub, organizing a wealth of resources and connecting employers to relevant services.
-The website also includes a talent portal for job seekers, one of many deliverables in the GOVA-funded Roanoke Regional Talent Strategy grant.

-The Shenandoah Valley

-Partnership offers an

-easy-to-find, curated

-list of workforce and

-training resources for

-both employers and

-job seekers, along with

-detailed guidance to those

-resources.
-The Shenandoah

-Valley Partnership is a

-REDO collaborative that

-covers nearly all of GOVA

-Region 8.
+The Lynchburg Regional Business Alliance also plans to launch an online resource hub for businesses as part of their Career Pathways Development GOVA grant.
+Both initiatives aim to provide an organized, accessible guide to resources.

+The Shenandoah Valley Partnership offers an easy-to-find, curated list of workforce and training resources for both employers and job seekers, along with detailed guidance to those resources.
+The Shenandoah Valley Partnership is a REDO collaborative that covers nearly all of GOVA Region 8.